Steve Huffman: 2023 API changes

 In response, Huffman held an AMA (Ask Me Anything) on June 9, 2023; according to Wes Davis at The Verge, "Huffman was met with seemingly universal anger" and "If there are positive comments, I didn't find them."
 During the AMA, Huffman said the plan to begin charging some apps for access to the Reddit API on July 1, 2023, and to limit third-party app access to mature content from Reddit was still scheduled to happen.
 After the AMA, some subreddits announced their suspension of public access would be indefinite, until API policy issues were addressed.

-In July 2023, Reddit relaunched its popular r/place experience in the midst of the API changes controversy, sparking mass protests on the page regarding Huffman and his reddit account, u/spez, with the slogan "Fuck Spez!" featuring repeatedly and noticeably, including similar sentiments expressed in other languages.
+In July 2023, Reddit relaunched its popular r/place experience in the midst of the API changes controversy, sparking mass protests on the page regarding Huffman and his Reddit account u/spez, with the slogan "Fuck Spez!" featured repeatedly and noticeably, including similar sentiments expressed in other languages.

 Net neutrality activism

 Huffman is an advocate for net neutrality rules.
 In 2017, he told The New York Times that without net neutrality protections, "you give internet service providers the ability to choose winners and losers".
 On Reddit, Huffman urged redditors to express support for net neutrality and contact their elected representatives in Washington, D.C.
 Huffman said that the repeal of net neutrality rules stifles competition.
 He said he and Reddit would continue to advocate for net neutrality.